E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Proposed Scheme

-Segmentation performance on the validation set is again monitored via mIoU, and the best-performing model (highest mIoU) is retained.
-This joint stage ensures coordinated optimization of semantic and physical modules for optimal overall performance.
+{Accordingly, the segmentation performance on the validation set is monitored via mIoU, which directly quantifies the effectiveness of the final task.
+The checkpoint achieving the highest mIoU is retained.
+This design ensures that all semantic and physical modules are coordinated to optimize the ultimate task, which aligns with the essence of semantic communication. }

-In summary, the proposed three-stage training strategy leverages the separate pretraining of the semantic and physical layers, followed by joint optimization, to achieve superior overall performance in complex channel environments.
+{ The three-stage training strategy mirrors the roles of the two paths: the \emph{semantic transmission} path is first initialized with the task loss (Stage~1), the \emph{physical layer transmission} path is then optimized for spectral efficiency (Stage~2), and finally all modules are fine-tuned E2E on the task objective (Stage~3).
+This schedule ensures that channel semantics in CSANet provide a robust non-orthogonal transmission pipe, while source--channel fusion in MSFNet directly optimizes task utility under time-varying channels.}